|It was 1983! Everyone's hair looked like that!|

 |Just use butter to turn faster, y'all!|

 Second, Madine lets you add clicks in WHEREVER you want, and with both the navigate command and navigate tokens.
 Jerry gives you more speed for turning early, but he doesn't help further down the road.
 It's a subtle thing, but it's important.
 Jerjerrod lets you keep turning to be in a spot where you can keep your opponent in your sights, but Madine isn't about that.
 Madine lets you turn where you need WHEN you need, in order to both maximize where you end up and where you attack.
-You're trying to use Madine's ability to both stay out of trouble/bad arcs of your opponent's, and get into the best arcs to shoot (the underdefended ones).
+You're trying to use Madine's ability to both stay out of trouble/bad arcs of your opponent's, and get into the best arcs to shoot (the undergunned ones).
 Exploit his navigating ability to have your good arcs attack their ships at their best ranges while preventing them from hitting you.
+Having a good head for distances/ranges and what needs to move when will help a LOT here.

 |Navigate until it's time to stop navigating - Dalton's original quote|